"If

 When Yvonnes lawyer-boss overheard that she was

-pregnant.
+while she was pregnant.
 Our income was cut in half.
 That hurt!

 Age.